 Put a drip pan on the flavorizer bars with 2-3 liters of water under where the turkey will go.
 If you plan on using the drippings in a gravy then only use 1 liter of water.

-- Set-up the grill for indirect heat, meaning that the turkey will not be directly over a lit burner.
+Set-up the grill for indirect heat, meaning that the turkey will not be directly over a lit burner.
 Preheat your grill for 10-15 minutes before adding your turkey.
 Get our temperature and pound guide here.

 If it is going to be cold where you live, like it will be here in the Midwest, then the turkey will take few extra minutes per pound to cook.

-- Check the temperature of the turkey halfway through the cook, three quarters of the way and then when you think it is done to make sure that you are on the right track to hit 165.
+Check the temperature of the turkey halfway through the cook, three quarters of the way and then when you think it is done to make sure that you are on the right track to hit 165.
 This will help you monitor the turkey and make sure it is not over cooked!

 The more you open the lid, the longer it will take to cook so be patient, relax and go watch some more football.

-When is it done?
+When is the Turkey done?